-- Fluids: Drink at least 64 ounces of fluids per day.
-This is the minimum amount you should drink and your first priority, if nauseated. - Protein: 70-100 grams per day (70-85 for most women and 80-100 for most men).
-This is the minimum amount of protein you should take in each day and is your second priority, if nauseated. - Take your vitamins.
+- Fluids: Drink 64 ounces of fluids per day.
+This is the minimum is and is your first priority, if nauseated. - Protein: 70-100 grams/day (70-85 for most women and 80-100 for most men).
+This is the minimum and your second priority, if nauseated. - Take your vitamins.
 Once nausea is controlled, taking vitamins every day is very important. - Keep a diary of your fluids, protein, and vitamin intake.
 This will help you keep track of everything you eat and drink.
-You may use a phone app, spreadsheet, journal, or make copies of the journal in the back of this book. - Your surgeon and dietitian want you to report your daily fluid and protein intake at every follow-up appointment so they can monitor your nutrition and health.
+You may use a phone app, spreadsheet, journal pad, or make copies of the journal in the back of this book. - Your surgeon and dietitian want you to report your daily fluid and protein intake at every follow-up appointment so they can monitor your nutrition and health.